hyperhq/docs.hyper.sh-hyper/Reference/CLI/login.md

     Usage: hyper login [OPTIONS] [SERVER]

-    Make HyperServe to log in to a Docker registry server, if no server is specified "https://index.docker.io/v1/" is the default.
+    Make Hyper_ to log in to a Docker registry server, if no server is specified "https://index.docker.io/v1/" is the default.

       -e, --email=""       Email